JoseRoberts87/spidy/README.md

 ### Tools

-The server implements one tool:
+The server implements two tools:
-- add-note: Adds a new note to the server
+- web-crawl: Crawls a website and saves the results to a text file
-  - Takes "name" and "content" as required string arguments
+  - Takes "url" and "output_file" as required string arguments
-  - Updates server state and notifies clients of resource changes
+  - Fetches the content from the specified URL and writes it to the specified text file

 ## Configuration